Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: Appendix: Proof of Theorem

 where the constant $B$ does not depend on $n$.
 Let also $A$ be a given $n \times n$ matrix.
 Then there exists a constant $K>0$ independent of $n$, $A$ and $Y$ such that:

 \end{lem}

+\begin{rmk} Remark that in the original formulation of Lemma 2.1 \cite{Ledoit2009}, which adapts Lemma 3.1 \cite{Silverstein1995b}, the assumption about $Y$ is that the components are i.i.d, however in the proof the "identically distributed" assumption is in fact not used. \end{rmk}

-In order to prove Theorem \ref{FEg}, we will firstly prove it for $g = 1$, for $g = Id$, then for $g$ polynomial by recurrence, and for $g$ continuous by density, and finally for $g$ with a finite number of discontinuities also by recurrence.
+In order to prove Theorem \ref{FEg}, we will firstly prove it for $g = 1$, for $g = Id$, then for $g$ polynomial by induction, and for $g$ continuous by density, and finally for $g$ bounded with a finite number of discontinuities also by induction.